+The headlines that ‘Trumps sells California home’ should not alarm anyone.
+The Trump organization has been buying and selling real estate in California for decades.
 The purchaser is Hary Tanoesoedibjo, a media executive who ran for VP of Indonesia in 2014.
 He has been Trump’s business partner on two projects in Indonesia, a resort on the island of Bali and a golf course and resort in the forest of West Java, south of Jakarta.
 These projects, when completed, will be worth $500 million.

 Certain questions about the property purchase have not been answered by the Trump Organization but Eric Trump, the managing partner with Donald Trump Junior, told Real Deal Los Angeles, “given my father’s presidency and our hectic schedules, our family has not had the chance to enjoy the property in recent years and has seen minimal use.
 As such, it simply made sense to sell.”